apache/struts-site/source/core-developers/web-xml.md

     ...
 ```

-See [SiteMesh Plugin](../plugins/sitemesh-plugin) for an example on when to use seperate Filters for prepare
+See [SiteMesh Plugin](../plugins/sitemesh-plugin) for an example on when to use separate Filters for prepare
-and execution phase
+and execution phase.

 ## Exclude specific URLs

-In the example above we've mapped the Struts 2 dispatcher to `/*`, so Struts 2 has a crack at all incoming requests.
+In the example above we've mapped the Struts 2 dispatcher to `/*`, so Struts has a crack at all incoming requests.
-This is because Struts 2 serves static content from its jar files, including Dojo JavaScript files (if using S2.0,
+This is because Struts serves static content from its jar files, including Dojo JavaScript files (if using 2.0,
-or the Dojo plugin in S2.1+) and FreeMarker templates for the Struts 2 tags that produce HTML.
+or the Dojo plugin in 2.1+) and FreeMarker templates for the Struts tags that produce HTML.

 If we change the filter mapping to something else, for example `/*.html`, we must take this into account and extract
-the content that would normally be served from the Struts 2 jar files, or some other solution.
+the content that would normally be served from the Struts jar files, or some other solution.

 Since Struts 2.1.7, you are able to provide a comma separated list of patterns for which when matching against
 the request URL the Filter will just pass by.
-This is done via the configuration option struts.action.excludePattern,
+This is done via the configuration option `struts.action.excludePattern`,
 for example in your struts.xml:

 ```xml